An Ocean Superfood: Seaweed

 - Layer veggies of choice on top of rice on a diagonal (Remember, you’ll be rolling into a cone shape!)

 - Place a small amount of rice on the corner where you will roll towards to help the seaweed stick closed when it’s in a cone shape.

 - Lift up one corner of seaweed sheet where you have the rice, and roll diagonally towards the center of the sushi paper into a cone.
 Use a little bit of rice to pinch the end together.

 - Combine in a bowl:

 - Grated fresh ginger (or powdered if you don’t have fresh) to taste

-Special thanks to Diablo Foods and their sushi makers for allowing us to photograph!
+Special thanks to Diablo Foods in Lafayette, Calif. and their fabulous sushi makers for allowing us to photograph!